Chilliwack: Music

-Chilliwack has an active rock music scene, centering mostly around young ska and punk rock bands.
+Chilliwack has an active rock music scene, initially centering mostly around young ska and punk rock bands.
+The modern scene has expanded to genres including metal, grunge, pop punk, emo, and shoegaze.
 Bands originating in Chilliwack include: These Kids Wear Crowns, Mystery Machine, and The Darkest of the Hillside Thickets.

 Chilliwack also has a thriving classical music community, featuring the Chilliwack Symphony Orchestra and the Chilliwack Metropolitan Orchestra.

 The drumline from Sardis Secondary School played at several venues during the 2010 Winter Olympics in Vancouver.

 Chilliwack also offers many other community events and classes throughout the year.
 The Downtown Chilliwack Business Improvement Association is hosting music in Central Park on Saturdays for the month of August 2022.

 Despite their name, the band Chilliwack was actually formed, and is based, in nearby Vancouver.

 Performing arts

 The Chilliwack Cultural Centre is a performing arts venue located in downtown Chilliwack.
 The building is home to the Chilliwack Players' Guild (the resident theatre company), as well as the Chilliwack Academy of Music.

 The UFV Theatre is a 206-seat thrust stage venue formerly belonging to the University of the Fraser Valley (UFV) Theatre Department.
 Until 2017, UFV produced three or four mainstage shows each year, as well as the annual Directors' Festival, which featured student directors and performers from UFV, Capilano University, Thompson Rivers University, University of Victoria, UBC and Douglas College.
 As of 2021, the theatre is part of the Imagine High public high school.

 The Chilliwack School of Performing Arts provides pre-professional training in acting, singing and dancing to children ages 3–18 at their downtown location.
 The mainstage show performs a two-week run every January at the Chilliwack Cultural Centre, and a Spring Festival featuring performances from many age groups in late May.
 Programs at the Chilliwack Performing Arts can be registered for at.
 Many different programs are available, including a Junior Musical Theatre and Summer Break Camps.